 Don't worry, this doesn't need to be somebody with 500,000 followers and a record deal.

 You can team up with "micro-influencers," or people with around 1,000 to 10,000 followers and still reach new people, letting them know about your product while building rapport.
-After all, people trust peer recommendations over advertising, so a smaller influencer might even seem more reputable.
+After all, people trust peer recommendations over advertising, so a smaller influencer might even seem more credible to your audience.

 You can even repost content of that influencer using your product in the days leading up to Black Friday on your story to promote the upcoming sales.